Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 requirements_ please refer to the course syllabus.
-Please note that your senior thesis chapters in your time in `600` will be evaluated according to the content that you submit in that course and your senior thesis chapters submitted during `610` will be evaluated according to all of the following baseline requirements.
+Please note that your senior thesis chapters in your time in `600` will be evaluated according to the content that you submit in that course and your senior thesis chapters submitted during `610` will be evaluated according to all of the baseline requirements.
 This means that a student's work for `600` will not be evaluated according to requirements that they could not yet fulfill until the completion of their senior thesis.
 For instance, the requirement that "The thesis consists of at least `15000` words" applies to a student's work in `610` and _not_ `600`.